Tuesday, October 31, 2023

 Monetary, for now, most likely will continue in 2024 but the Bank of Japan has been communicating that sometime in 2024 they might begin to change policies.

-But financial markets and companies need do stay the course as maybe inflation will continue in 2024 and need to protect themselves against continued inflation.
+Will financial markets and companies need to stay the course as maybe inflation will continue in 2024 and need to protect themselves against continued inflation.

 Excessive volatility is not the best option as companies and financial markets prefer currencies to increase or decrease gradually and not wide swings either way.